VirtoCommerce/vc-build/docs/CLI-tools/build-automation.md

   - `-apiKey <API_KEY>` - The API key for the server.

 ## Compress

 ```console
 vc-build compress -configuration <Debug|Release>
 ```
 Pack the build artifacts into a distribution bundle zip that is ready to be transferred to a developer platform instance or published.
 Executing this command in a module root folder will put the resulting zip into the `artifact` folder.

-This target normally checks and excludes from the resulting zip all files which names are enumerated in these multiple sources:
+This target excludes from the resulting zip all files whose names are enumerated from multiple sources:

 - [global module.ignore](https://raw.githubusercontent.com/VirtoCommerce/vc-platform/dev/module.ignore) file that is managed by the VirtoCommerce team
-- local `module.ignore` file that is taken from the root folder of the module
+- local `.moduleignore` file that is taken from the root folder of the module
+- dependency-derived binary file names (.dll, .so) collected from dependency module zips

+### Parameters (since 3.817)
+- `ModulesCachePath`: Path for caching downloaded dependency zips.
+Defaults to `%USERPROFILE%/.vc-build/cache` or `VCBUILD_CACHE` env var if set.
+- `PrereleasesBlobContainer`: Base URL to download prerelease module packages used to derive dependency ignore lists.
+Default: `https://vc3prerelease.blob.core.windows.net/packages/`.

 ### Example:

 ```console